Charged AdS Black Holes in Presence of String Cloud and Cardy-Verlinde Formula

 This study examines charged AdS black hole solutions in the presence of a string cloud for spherical, flat, and hyperbolic spaces in general dimensions.
 It is observed that, regardless of the spacetime curvature, string density, and chemical potential, an extremal black hole can exist at zero temperature.
-The thermodynamical quantities related to the black hole solutions have been computed from the Euclidean action by subtracting the contribution of the extremal black hole since AdS space time is no longer a valid solution.
+The thermodynamical quantities related to the black hole solutions have been computed from the Euclidean action by subtracting the contribution of the extremal black hole.
 The analysis of the thermodynamic quantities demonstrates that the first law of thermodynamics remains valid for these black hole solutions and provides the number of possible black hole solutions and their nature for a given temperature.
-At low temperatures and with small chemical potential, small string density, and spherical curvature space, a small black hole exists.
-Above a critical temperature, two more black holes nucleate, depending on their size, which we categorize as small, medium, and large black holes.
+For spherical curvature and small chemical potential a small black hole exists at low temperature and above a critical temperature, two more black holes nucleate.
+Depending on their size, these black holes are categorized as small, medium, and large black holes.
 Within a particular temperature range, these three black holes coexist.
 At the upper limit of the temperature range, the medium and small black holes merge and disappear, while only the large one remains above the temperature range.
 The small and large black holes have positive specific heat, while the medium black hole has negative specific heat.
 Consequently, the first two black holes are thermodynamically stable, while the latter one is unstable.
 Additionally, we calculate the free energy of these black holes and demonstrate that, at low temperatures, the small black hole is thermodynamically favoured, while the large black hole is preferred at high temperatures.
 At a critical temperature, a phase transition similar to Hawking and Page between the small and large black hole is possible, corresponding to the confined and deconfined phase transition in the dual boundary gauge theory.